FAQs

 • In 2023, the City of Livingston underwent personnel restructuring and removed the Code Enforcement position from the Police Department.
 The position is responsible for ensuring the city code compliance, which includes the 2-hour parking downtown, abandoned vehicles, trailers parked over the time allotment, blight, overgrown weeds, snow removal, along with other city codes.

-To report a code violation in Livingston, call the non-emergency line at Police Dispatch at (406) 222-2050, and ask for the Code Enforcement Officer.
+To report a code violation in Livingston, call 406-823-6010, and ask for the Code Enforcement Officer.

 Parking complaints may be reported by clicking here